toughpixels/toughpixels.github.io/content/tips/when-to-choose-pixels-or-rems/index.md

 ## The great thing about Rems

 Rems (and ems) allow users to scale up the size of your site if they want.
-Make sure that the `<html>` element does not have a `font-size` attached to it because that will override the user's defaults and then maybe they won't be able to read and enjoy your site!
+Make sure that the `<html>` element does not have a `font-size` attached to it because that will override the user's defaults settings.

 Rems should generally be the default but pixels are sometimes nice.

 ## The great thing about pixels

-Pixels are great for conserving horizontal space!
-Like if you have some buttons in a row and you don't want them to easily stack, maybe define and left and right padding in pixels.
-That way only the increased text will eat up the valuable horizontal space.
+Pixels are great for conserving horizontal space.
+For example, if you don't want buttons in a row to stack on smaller screens, consider the gaps in between them in pixels.
+That way only the increased text will eat up their valuable horizontal space.

 ## An example of them together on the same element